 Bills and legislation

-The Climate Change Act 2008 legislates for climate change mitigation and adaption.
-It sets the requirements for the Climate Change Risk Assessment, the National Adaptation Programme and the Adaptation Reporting Power.
+The Climate Change Act 2008 makes legal arrangements about climate change mitigation and adaption.
+It sets the requirements for the Climate Change Risk Assessment, the National Adaptation Programme and the adaptation reporting power.

 Who we’re working with